Loop Trolley

 Its annual operating expenses of $1.3 million were to be covered mostly by a one-cent sales tax collected by businesses along and near the line but also by fares and advertising.
 But ridership fell far short of expectations, in part because the delayed arrival of its third streetcar limited operations to four days a week.

-The trolley ceased operations on December 29, 2019.
+The trolley ceased operation on December 29, 2019.
 Federal officials subsequently said local governments would have to return millions of dollars of grant money if operation were not restarted.

 In February 2022, the Bi-State Development Board voted to take over the Loop Trolley, restart operation, and run it through June 2025.
-Federal officials asked that service restart in June, but city officials said delays might be necessary to ensure rider safety.
+Service resumed on August 4, 2022, for a four-day-a-week, fare-free pilot program that ran through October 30, when the line shut down for the winter.

-Service resumed on August 4, 2022, for a three-month "pilot program" that ran through October 30, when the line shut down for the winter.
-Service is to resume in spring 2023 and to run from about April to October.
+The line operated similarly in 2023, 2024, and 2025: no-fare service Thursdays through Sundays between April and October.
+In February 2025, the Bi-State board voted to continue this seasonal operation through 2028.